joeldmyers/python-sandbox-2/README.md

 ## OOP

 Everything is an object in Python.
+Note: My overall review of OOP is in oop_exercise.py, oop_review.py, and vehicle.py